 "De-barking" is also said to lead to more aggressive behavior, such as biting.
 A barking dog in an apartment can signal that the dog isn't getting enough exercise or attention.
 Or a dog's bark may mean that the owner hasn't trained the dog properly.

 But far more sinister, the cries and barks from a dog may signal suffering from physical abuse.
 Obviously a devocalized dog cannot bark in self defense.
 (It would be nightmarish if you couldn't scream, right?)

 Declawed cats also suffer.
 Declawed cats and dogs both exhibit behavioral issues due to the removal of innate self-defense mechanisms.
-More on declawed cat behavior can be found at the Paw Project
+More on declawed cat behavior can be found at the Paw Project.

 Interestingly, Nava originally sought a de-barking and declawing ban statewide.
 However, he decided to focus on landlords and the restrictions they place on their pet-owning tenants first.
 In justifying his position he said, "It was pretty clear that a statewide ban was going to engender a great deal of opposition and would jeopardize any progress in getting people to understand why I didn't favor the practice."